Oxygen: Phlogiston theory

+Scientific era

-It is also commonly claimed that oxygen was first discovered by Swedish pharmacist Carl Wilhelm Scheele.
-He had produced oxygen gas by heating mercuric oxide (HgO) and various nitrates in 1771–72.
-Scheele called the gas "fire air" because it was then the only known agent to support combustion.
-He wrote an account of this discovery in a manuscript titled Treatise on Air and Fire, which he sent to his publisher in 1775.
-That document was published in 1777.
+Swedish pharmacist Carl Wilhelm Scheele produced and described some properties of oxygen sometime around 1770–1775, but did not publish his work until a few years later because he was unable to interpret his work in the framework of the phlogiston theory.
+Scheele had produced oxygen gas by heating mercuric oxide (HgO) and various nitrates in 1771–1772.
+After reading about Priestley's work in 1775, Scheele published in 1777, calling the gas "fire air" because it was then the only known agent to support combustion.

 In the meantime, on August 1, 1774, an experiment conducted by the British clergyman Joseph Priestley focused sunlight on mercuric oxide contained in a glass tube, which liberated a gas he named "dephlogisticated air".
 He noted that candles burned brighter in the gas and that a mouse was more active and lived longer while breathing it.
 After breathing the gas himself, Priestley wrote: "The feeling of it to my lungs was not sensibly different from that of common air, but I fancied that my breast felt peculiarly light and easy for some time afterwards."
 Priestley published his findings in 1775 in a paper titled "An Account of Further Discoveries in Air", which was included in the second volume of his book titled Experiments and Observations on Different Kinds of Air.
-Because he published his findings first, Priestley is usually given priority in the discovery.

-The French chemist Antoine Laurent Lavoisier later claimed to have discovered the new substance independently.
+The French chemist Antoine Lavoisier later claimed to have discovered the new substance independently.
 Priestley visited Lavoisier in October 1774 and told him about his experiment and how he liberated the new gas.
-Scheele had also dispatched a letter to Lavoisier on September 30, 1774, which described his discovery of the previously unknown substance, but Lavoisier never acknowledged receiving it.
-(A copy of the letter was found in Scheele's belongings after his death.)
+Scheele had also dispatched a letter to Lavoisier on September 30, 1774, which described his discovery of the previously unknown substance, but Lavoisier never acknowledged receiving it (a copy of the letter was found in Scheele's belongings after his death).

-Lavoisier's contribution
+Discrediting Philogiston theory

 Lavoisier conducted the first adequate quantitative experiments on oxidation and gave the first correct explanation of how combustion works.
 He used these and similar experiments, all started in 1774, to discredit the phlogiston theory and to prove that the substance discovered by Priestley and Scheele was a chemical element.